 The Office of Energy Efficiency and Renewable Energy (EERE) funds a wide array of energy efficiency and renewable energy technologies.
-The Administration's budget request of \$3.2 billion for EERE represents a 44.4 percent (\$958 million) increase from the FY I0 enacted level and a 36 percent increase (\$845 million) over the President's FY 11 budget request.
+The Administration's budget request of \$3.2 billion for EERE represents a 44.4 percent (\$958 million) increase from the FY10 enacted level and a 36 percent increase (\$845 million) over the President's FY11 budget request.
 This reflects President Obama's call in his State of the Union speech for increased spending on clean energy technologies.
-Most EERE programs receive significant funding increases relative to the FY I0 enacted level.
+Most EERE programs receive significant funding increases relative to the FY10 enacted level.
 Of note, Industrial Technologies receives a \$225 million increase (239 percent), which includes the creation of an Energy Innovation Hub on critical materials.
-Geothermal Technology would see an increase of\$58 million (125 percent) to expand the enhanced geothermal subprogram and Solar Energy would receive an additional \$213 million (87.8 percent) to fund the "Sunshot" and "dollar-a-watt" initiatives.
-The Committee objects to the requested \$958 million (44 percent) increase in EERE's budget.
-This concern is based on (1) EERE's focus on incremental, low-impact technological advances through technology development, demonstration, com-
+Geothermal Technology would see an increase of \$58 million (125 percent) to expand the enhanced geothermal subprogram and Solar Energy would receive an additional \$213 million (87.8 percent) to fund the "Sunshot" and "dollar-a-watt" initiatives.

 The Committee objects to the requested \$958 million (44 percent) increase in EERE's budget.
-This concern is based on (1) EERE's focus on incremental, low-impact technological advances through technology development, demonstration, commercialization, and deployment activities; and (2) its significant budget increases, which include 32 percent growth since FY 2008 and 93 percent growth since FY 2006.
+This concern is based on (1) EERE's focus on incremental, low-impact technological advances through the technological advances through the technological advances through technological advances pact technological advances through technology development, demonstration, commercialization, and deployment activities; and (2) its significant budget increases, which include 32 percent growth since FY 2008 and 93 percent growth since FY 2006.
 Additionally, EERE has spent only 31 percent of its appropriated \$16.5 billion in Stimulus funding.
 Outside of specific programmatic concerns, the ability of the office to responsibly manage and effectively oversee such massive budgetary increases is questionable.

-Additionally, we believe many activities conducted by EERE are unnecessary and represent an inappropriate government involvement in the marketplace, resulting in the government "picking winners and losers" among competing companies and technologies.
+Additionally, we believe many activities conducted by EERE are unnecessary and Additionally, we believe many activities conducted by EERE are unnecessary and represent an inappropriate government involvement in the marketplace, resulting in the government "picking winners and losers" among competing companies and technologies.
 EERE's budget increase includes a number of programs explicitly designed to assist with technology-specific demonstration, deployment and commercialization activities.
 Fundamentally, the act of providing individual firms with government money for the purpose of commercializing profitable technology is an inappropriate intervention in the market that may crowd out or discourage a greater amount of private investment.